RicardoRonan/ChooseAFeel/README.md

 # ChooseAFeel

-A complete production-ready project inspired by [Realtime Colors](https://www.realtimecolors.com/) that lets users create and customize website templates with live-edit color palette, font, and border radius.
+A complete production-ready project that lets users create and customize website templates with live-edit color palette, font, and border radius.
 Includes export to PNG for printables and ZIP for website starter.

 ## Features